 - Some medicines can affect how sertraline works.
 Tell your doctor if you are using the following:

 - Buspirone, cimetidine, cisapride, diazepam, digitoxin, fentanyl, flecainide, lithium, phenytoin, propafenone, St John's wort, tramadol, tryptophan supplements, or valproate

 - A blood thinner (such as warfarin), a diuretic (water pill), an NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen), a tricyclic antidepressant, a triptan medicine for migraine headaches

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, heart disease, bleeding problems, diabetes, glaucoma, low sodium in the blood, seizures, or a history of mania.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, bleeding problems, glaucoma, heart disease, or a seizure disorder.

-- Tell your doctor if you are allergic to latex rubber.
-The oral liquid form of this medicine has a latex rubber dropper.
+- Tell your doctor if you are sensitive to latex, because the oral liquid comes with a latex rubber dropper.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: